shatayu/HayBox/README.md

 This is a firmware designed for experimenting with travel time and other subframe nerfs for Melee based on Haystack's HayBox.

-Currently, the nerfs only apply when attached via a Gamecube cable, not over USB.

 The nerfs are subject to change, but in addition to that it offers several features:

 Arduino-based boxes will work at the same latency regardless of polling rate, as long as the poll spacing is constant.